Aircraft carrier: China

+The Type 004 aircraft carrier is an upcoming class of Chinese aircraft carrier under-construction.
+It is expected to be larger than the Type 003 Fujian and is widely reported to incorporate nuclear marine propulsion, 4-5 electromagnetic aircraft launch systems (EMALS), and an integrated electric propulsion system.
+Its displacement is commonly estimated at around 110,000–120,000 tonnes.
 China has had a long-term plan to operate six large aircraft carriers with two carriers per fleet.

 China is planning a class of eight LHD vessels, the Type 075 (NATO reporting name Yushen-class landing helicopter assault).
 This is a class of amphibious assault ship under construction by the Hudong–Zhonghua Shipbuilding company.
 The first ship was commissioned in April 2021.
 China is also planning a modified class of the same concept, the Type 076 landing helicopter dock, that will be equipped with an electromagnetic catapult system and will likely support launching unmanned combat aerial vehicles.